Safeguarding at St Mary’s Infants School is given the highest priority. All adults in our school have a responsibility for Safeguarding.

 - Miss V Edey (Lead)

-All staff (teachers, teaching assistants, midday assistants, admin staff and the caretaker) undertake the statutory Basic Awareness of Safeguarding Training training every three years, they receive an annual update on Safeguarding matters and issues around Safeguarding are regularly discussed in staff meetings.
+All staff (teachers, teaching assistants, admin staff and the caretaker) undertake the statutory Basic Awareness of Safeguarding Training training every three years, they receive an annual update on Safeguarding matters and issues around Safeguarding are regularly discussed in staff meetings.

 All staff, governors and volunteers undertake a DBS check and are required to provide two references.
 DBS details are kept in the Single Central Record in school.